ajlinhard/DragonRegen/src/DataCreator/README_DataGen.md

 ## Nexts Steps:
+0) teirs to the medillion reading a airflow prediction
+1) Builder structure for generating the data
+    a. implement numpy data
 2) Work on the FirstName and LastName detectors.
 3) Load a name files into SQL Spark and then reference it in a follow-up query.
 4) Add logging, trace, and speed tracking